scottr131/docs/hyperconverged-cluster/incus-hyperconverged-cluster.md

 ### Software Defined Networking (SDN) Layer (Open vSwitch / OVN)

-Virtual machines and containers can be bridged to the management LAN, but for more flexibility, the cluster will provide software defined networks.
+Virtual machines and containers can be bridged to the management LAN, but for more flexibility, the cluster will provide software-defined networks.
 This networking layer is provided via OVN that runs on top Open vSwitch.
 This SDN layer then operates on top of the 'Lower Routing Layer' mentioned earlier.

 ### Distributed Storage Layer (Ceph)